maxence-charriere/go-app/demo/hello-local/README.md

 go build
 ```

-Your directory should look like the following:
+The current directory should look like the following:

 ```sh
 # github.com/maxence-charriere/app/demo/hello-local